amitbarai013/BetterDocs-Finder-v2/README.md

 --------------

 1. Download the zip file on your device and then extract it.
-2. Go to `chrome://extensions` in Chrome
+2. Go to `chrome://extensions` in Chrome.
+Or, `Manage Extensions` from your Chromium based browser
 3. Enable "Developer Mode"
 4. Click "Load Unpacked"
 5. Select the extracted folder "betterdocs-finder-v2"
 6. After installing it, go to any website that contains BetterDocs.
-7. Open the BetterDocs Finder extension icon and, then click on the **Find Documentation Page** button to find and preview the site's BetterDocs page!
+7. Open the **BetterDocs Finder** extension icon and, then click on the **Find Documentation Page** button to find and preview the site's BetterDocs page!